Up to 60% off sofas & mattresses — limited‑time deals.

 Decode faux leather types: PU, vinyl/PVC, and bonded leather

-PU-coated upholstery is a polyurethane layer applied over a textile backing.
-It often feels more flexible and can look closer to leather at conversational distance, but polyurethane coatings can age through moisture- and oxygen-driven pathways (including hydrolysis and oxidation) under heat, humidity, and light.
+PU-coated upholstery uses a polyurethane surface over a textile backing.
+It usually feels softer and can look closer to leather from a normal seating distance, but polyurethane coatings can age through moisture- and oxygen-driven pathways, especially when heat, humidity, and light stay high for long stretches.

 What to ask and test before purchase

 Ask the seller three direct questions: (1) Is the surface PU or vinyl/PVC?
 (2) What is the backing fabric?
-(3) What does the warranty explicitly cover for peeling, cracking, and seam failure?
+(3) What does the warranty clearly cover for peeling, cracking, and seam failure?

 Cleaning and placement that protect the finish

 Treat faux leather like a coated surface, not like skin.
-Clean weekly with a soft cloth and mild soap solution, follow with a water-only wipe, and dry fully so moisture doesn’t sit at seams.
-Avoid alcohol, ammonia, and abrasive sponges.
+Wipe it weekly with a soft cloth and a mild soap solution, follow with a clean damp cloth, and dry the surface fully so moisture does not sit at seams.
+Skip alcohol, ammonia, and abrasive scrubbers.

 Action Summary